bioidiap/bob.pad.face/doc/baselines.rst

     -o <PATH_TO_STORE_THE_RESULTS>/ROC.pdf

-The error rates for `replayattack`_ database are summarized in the Table below:
+The error rates for `replayattack`_ database are summarized in the table below:

 +-------------------+----------+----------+
 |      Protocol     |  EER,\%  |  HTER,\% |